Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Preliminaries

-We use the classical definition of acyclicity saying that a query is \emph{acyclic} if it has a join tree.
-A join tree for the query $q$ is a tree $T$ such that the nodes of $T$ are the atoms of $q$ and, for each variable $x$ of $q$, the nodes of $T$ whose atoms contain $x$ form a connected component of $T$.
-An acyclic query $q$ is said to be free-connex if we obtain an acyclic query by adding to $q$ a new atom with a new relational symbol containing all the free variables of $q$.
-As an example, the acyclic query $\exists y R(x,y)\land S(y,z)$ is not free-connex because the query $\exists y R(x,y)\land S(y,z)\land T(x,z)$ is cyclic, but the full acyclic query $R(x,y)\land S(y,z)$ is free-connex because the query $R(x,y)\land S(y,z)\land T(x_1,x_2,x_3)$ is acyclic.
+A query is \emph{acyclic} if it has a join tree.
+A \emph{join tree} for the query $q$ is a tree $T$ such that the nodes of $T$ are the atoms of $q$ and, for each variable $x$ of $q$, the nodes of $T$ whose atoms contain $x$ are connected in $T$.
+An acyclic query $q$ is said to be \emph{free-connex} if we obtain an acyclic query by adding to $q$ a new atom containing all the free variables of $q$.
+As an example, the acyclic query $\exists x_2 R(x_1,x_2)\land S(x_2,x_3)$ is not free-connex because the query $\exists x_2 R(x_1,x_2)\land S(x_2,x_3)\land T(x_1,x_3)$ is cyclic; however, the full acyclic query $R(x_1,x_2)\land S(x_2,x_3)$ is free-connex because the query $R(x_1,x_2)\land S(x_2,x_3)\land T(x_1,x_2,x_3)$ is acyclic.
 In fact, it follows from the definition of free-connexity that full acyclic queries are always free-connex.
 Similarly, Boolean or unary acyclic queries are free-connex as well.

-The solutions of a query $q$ over a database $D$ are denoted by $q(D)$.
-They correspond to the set of tuples $\bar a$ such that: there exists an assignment of the variables of $q$ to the elements of the domain of $D$ to the variables of $q$ making every atom of $q$ a fact of $D$, and $\bar a$ is the assignment to the free variables of $q$.
+The \emph{solutions} of a query $q$ over a database $D$ are denoted by $q(D)$.
+They correspond to the set of tuples $\bar a$ such that: there exists an assignment of the elements of the domain of $D$ to the variables of $q$ making every atom of $q$ a fact of $D$, and $\bar a$ is the assignment to the free variables of $q$.
 When we specify a solution to a query, we assume the free variables are ordered according to their numbering.
 The \emph{output size} is the number of tuples in the set $q(D)$.
 Two queries $q$ and $q'$ are said to be \emph{equivalent} if for every database $D$, $q(D)=q'(D)$.